APRA Awards (New Zealand): Silver Scroll award

 Silver Scroll winners are announced annually.

+APRA Maioha Award

+Established in 2003, the APRA Maioha Award recognises contemporary Māori music.
+The winner receives a $5000 cash prize and is the annual guardian of award sculpture Te Ngore, crafted by sculptor Brian Flintoff.

-Sounz Contemporary Award
+SOUNZ Contemporary Award

-Established in 1998 and supported by the music composition promotional group Sounz, the Sounz Contemporary Award recognises works by New Zealand composers.
+Established in 1998 and supported by SOUNZ, the centre for New Zealand music, the SOUNZ Contemporary Award recognises works by New Zealand composers.
 The winner received a $3000 cash prize and a trophy designed by sculptor Sarah Smuts Kennedy.

-APRA Maioha Award

-Established in 2003, the APRA Maioha Award recognises contemporary Maori music.
-The winner receives a $3000 cash prize and is the annual guardian of award sculpture Te Ngore, crafted by sculptor Brian Flintoff.

 APRA Screen Awards

 Established in 2014, the APRA Screen Awards consist of the APRA Best Original Music in a Feature Film Award and the APRA Best Original Music in a Series Award, celebrating the work of New Zealand's film composers.
 As of 2014, the winner of each award receives a $1500 cash prize and is the annual guardian of a trophy.

 Most Performed New Zealand Work in New Zealand and Internationally

 Between 1994 and 2015, APRA also awarded the New Zealand songs most played in New Zealand and around the world each year.
 While the national award was highly contested, from 2000 to 2012 the international award was dominated by Crowded House's 1986 song "Don't Dream It's Over".